From basic definitions to pros and cons and everything in between.

 There are also digital channels that fall into this category of marketing.
 Email campaigns are a great example of direct communication to customers at its best.
 Segmenting email marketing lists according to consumer journey is a great tool.
 This means different groups can receive personalized messaging.

 Email campaigns are well-known for their competitive ROIs.
 They are also an effective form of marketing due to the analytics possible.
 This allows companies to make continual improvements to the campaign strategy.
+Choose the write web service to email addresses data base clean and secure to form custom mailing lists form it.

 There are also several other direct channels to note.
 Don't forget SMS marketing, social media, pay-per-click (PPC), and television ads.